 Who is the unit for?

-Women from across Greater Manchester will be offered the choice to give birth at the new Salford Birth Centre from late this year.
+Women from across Greater Manchester will be offered the choice to give birth at the new Salford Birth Centre from January 2018.
 The centre will handle low risk births, so could include women with no health conditions such as diabetes or heart conditions, no expected complications, women who do not require medical interventions such as an epidural or surgical interventions.

 What else will be provided there?

 We have community spaces which we hope to use for community activities such as exercise classes including yoga, hypno birthing, early years provision, breastfeeding support, antenatal and postnatal clinics, smoking cessation and perinatal mental health services.
 We will also be creative with the space and encourage the community to come up with ideas.
 There is also a school just behind the Birth Centre that we hope will become a community space for families too.

 Why can’t the maternity unit stay where it is at Salford Royal Hospital?

 The space in the hospital is required to expand a centre of excellence for neurology services, meaning that Salford will have the regional expertise for stroke and brain injury services.

 The midwives will be employed by Bolton NHS Foundation Trust.
 We will also be working with the local universities to train student midwives in the unit so they get to experience different models of care.

 Why do we need your help to fund this project?